Delicious Easter Chocolate Nests to make with the kids. so fun!

 Needless to say I am looking forward to munching my way through a mountain of these Easter Chocolate Nests this afternoon.
 They look so, so cute.
-I’ve made Easter chocolate nests before with rice crispies and cornflakes but I think I’ll be sticking to these shredded wheat versions in future because they don’t involve any boiling syrup so the children can do it all themselves and they really do look so nest like don’t you think?
+I’ve made Easter chocolate nests before with rice crispies and cornflakes but I think I’ll be sticking to this version in future because they don’t involve any boiling syrup so the children can do it all themselves and they really do look so nest like and realistic don’t you think?

 How To Make Easter Chocolate Nests